 Stuck for inspiration when it comes to which pedal to buy?
-Here are 17 of the best delay and echo units of all time.
+Check out our round-up of the best delay pedals

 The latter has higher string tension at the same relative pitch, which returns more obvious note separation.
 We think it’s clearer and more strident, which may or may not be a good thing in your music.